cassidyjames/cassidyjames.github.io/_posts/2025-08-19-heres-to-whats-next.md

 ### What _is_ next?

-At the end of the day, my family has to eat and we have to pay for a roof over our heads; otherwise, retiring into the wilderness raise my kids, garden, and play with LEGO would sound pretty nice right about now!
+At the end of the day, my family has to eat and we have to pay for a roof over our heads; otherwise, retiring into the wilderness to raise my kids, garden, and play with LEGO would sound pretty nice right about now!
 Given that I need a decent income to support us, I'm currently looking for some combination of the following:

 • open source
 • connecting people